-- i) Transshipment is required at the Manzhouli / Zabaikalsk border crossing due to the gauge difference between China and Russia.
-The existing transshipment station can be used, but the border station is often crowded and it takes more than 2 days to cross the border. - ii) The route uses the Chinese railway for about 1,800km.
-Some sections are crowded, such as Shenyang ~ Harbin, and it will be necessary to obtain the cooperation of Chinese Railways before container block trains can be run. - iii) The route crosses two national borders DPRK/China and China/Russia - as well as the frontier between the two Koreas.
+- i) Transshipment is required at the Manzhouli/Zabaikalsk border crossing due to the gauge difference between China and Russia.
+The existing transshipment station can be used, but the border station is often crowded. - ii) The route uses the Chinese railway for about 1,800km.
+Some sections are crowded, such as Shenyang ~ Harbin, and it will be necessary to obtain the cooperation of Chinese Railways before container block trains can be run. - iii) The route crosses two national borders DPRK/China and China/Russia as well as the frontier between the two Koreas.